Qiskit/qiskit/docs/getting_started.rst

 The estimated outcome probabilities :math:`\mathrm{Pr}(000)` and :math:`\mathrm{Pr}(111)` are computed by taking the aggregate counts and dividing by the number of shots (times the circuit was repeated).
 Try changing the ``shots`` keyword in the ``execute`` function and see how the estimated probabilities change.

 Running Circuits on IBM Q Devices
 ---------------------------------

 To follow along with this section, first be sure to set up an IBM Q account as explained in the :ref:`install_access_ibm_q_devices_label` section of the Qiskit installation instructions.

 Load your IBM Q account credentials by calling

 .. code:: python

+  from qiskit import IBMQ
   IBMQ.load_accounts()

 Once your account has been loaded, you can view the list of devices available to you.

 .. code:: python

   print("Available backends:")
   IBMQ.backends()

 .. parsed-literal::

   Available backends:

   [<IBMQBackend('ibmqx4') from IBMQ()>,
+   <IBMQBackend('ibmqx2') from IBMQ()>,
    <IBMQBackend('ibmq_16_melbourne') from IBMQ()>,
-     <IBMQBackend('ibmq_qasm_simulator') from IBMQ()>,
+   <IBMQSimulator('ibmq_qasm_simulator') from IBMQ()>]
-     <IBMQBackend('ibmq_20_tokyo') from IBMQ(ibm-q-internal, research, yorktown)>]

 Running circuits on real devices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Today’s quantum information processors are small and noisy, but are advancing at a fast pace.
+Today’s quantum information processors are small and noisy, but are advancing at
-They provide a great opportunity to explore what noisy quantum computers can do.
+a fast pace.
+They provide a great opportunity to explore what noisy quantum
+computers can do.

 The IBMQ provider uses a queue to allocate the devices to users.
-We now choose a device with the
+We now choose a
-least busy queue which can support our program (has at least 3 qubits).
+device with the least busy queue which can support our program (has at least 3
+qubits).

 .. code:: python